FBW32/47-PB-pokimon-lite/ben-goldschmidt/ben-read-me.md

 // POKEMON CONSTRUCTOR
 // create a constructor function to create a pokemon
 // add the methods onto the .prototype property of the constructor function.
-// create all new pokemon.
+// create all new pokemon
 // function to create an attackSkill

 // NOTES: